jcioi/joi-contests-site/joi-sp-2023/index-en.md

 ## Rule

-Rules that are the same as [The 22th Japanese Olympiad in Informatics Spring Camp Rule](https://www.ioi-jp.org/camp/2023/2023-sp_camp-rules.html):
+Rules that are the same as [The 22th Japanese Olympiad in Informatics Spring Training Rule](https://www.ioi-jp.org/camp/2023/2023-sp_camp-rules.html):

 - All submissions will receive full feedback in principle.
 - Contestants may submit at most once per task per minute.